Hinduism in Sweden

-Hinduism is a minority religion in Sweden practised by 0.6% of the population or 65.000 people out of a population of 10.5 million.
+Hinduism is a minority religion in Sweden practised by 0.13% of the population or 13,000 people out of a population of 10.5 million.
 Hinduism is practised mainly by persons of Indian origin and non-resident Indians together.
-A majority of them are Tamils, Punjabis, Bengalis, Gujaratis, Telugu's and Kannadigas.
+A majority of them are Tamils, Punjabis, Bengalis, Gujaratis, Telugu's,Marathi people and Kannadigas.

 History

 Some Indian students who went to Sweden in the 1950s settled down there.
 Another stream of Indians came from Uganda in the 1970s.
 Some Indians sought and obtained political asylum after 1984.
 The Indian community is culturally very active.
 Different associations hold cultural functions and observe national days.

 There were also Tamil Hindu refugees from Sri Lanka and Hindu refugees from Bangladesh.
-After Sweden’s immigration policy reform in 2008, India has become a leading country of labor supply, mostly of computer specialists.
+After Sweden's immigration policy reform in 2008, India has become a leading country of labor supply, mostly of computer specialists.

 Demographics

-In 2005, there were between 7,000 to 10,000 Hindus.
+In 2005, there were between 7,000 and 10,000 Hindus.
 Of the 10,000 Hindus, 2,000 were of Tamil origin and 1,500 were of Bengali origin.

-Hinduism is growing rapidly in Sweden due to labour migration of Indian IT and other engineers.
-According to official Swedish government statistics, the number of inhabitants born in India was approximately 48000 persons in 2021.
-If one adds second generation and Indians who have been naturalised ie taken Swedish citizenship, the total number of Indian origin persons should be around 70.000 persons.
-Of these, approximately 80% or 56.000 persons could be assumed to be Hindu, which if added with Hindus from other countries such as Nepal, Sri Lanka, Bangladesh and others would take the total to around 65-70.000 Hindus in Sweden in 2022.
+Hinduism is growing in Sweden due to the labour migration of Indian IT and other engineers.
+According to official Swedish government statistics, the number of inhabitants born in India was approximately 48,000 persons in 2021.
+In 2020, the Association of Religion Data Archives estimated that there were approximately 13,000 Hindus in Sweden (0.13% of the population).